A snapshot of PSU Library from July 2012 – June 2013:

 Learning Ground Computer Lab

-The computer lab in the Learning Ground offers both Mac and Windows computers, ADA-accessible computers, scanners, and both black & white and color printing.
+The computer lab in the Learning Ground offers both Mac and Windows computers, wheelchair accessible computers, scanners, and both black & white and color printing.

 Learning Ground Sandbox